bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1_2-StarfinderSociety.md

 	- Fearing retribution from powerful corporate interests, the Hardscrabble Collective has recently hired the Level 21 Crew for protection.
 - Talk of the Acreon and the Drift Rock spur lots of wild speculation and rumors.

-The drinking and remembrances run late into the night, and the team ends up crashing at some nearby sleep pods for the night.
+The drinking and remembrances run well into the wee hours of the next morning, and the team ends up crashing at some nearby sleep pods.

 ![Absalom Sleep Pods](https://www.dropbox.com/s/rwygfy8d8s5hao4/absalomSleepPods.jpg?raw=1)